Regardless of your actual heritage, everyone’s a little bit Irish on St. Patrick’s Day.

 Although he made his mark by introducing Christianity to Ireland, he was actually born in Britain around the turn of the 4th century.

 St. Patrick’s Day actually coincides with the date of St. Patrick’s Death

 St. Patrick died on March 17, 461 AD.
-So really, this weekend we will be celebrating the 1,557th anniversary of his death.
+So really, we will be celebrating the anniversary of his death.

 Chicago celebrates by dying its river green

-On St. Patrick’s Day, the City of Chicago pours 45 pounds of green dye into the Chicago River, turning the usually dark, murky water into an emerald green.
-It lasts for roughly five hours before fading away.
+Around St. Patrick’s Day, the City of Chicago pours 45 pounds of green dye into the Chicago River, turning the usually dark, murky water into an emerald green.
 This has been a tradition since 1962 and each year over 400,000 spectators watch.